bogdanrbucur/task-tracker/README.md

 - [ ] Add a favicon
 - [ ] Scheduled function to check for overdue tasks and set the status to Overdue
 - [ ] Create Admin page to edit Departments and Statuses
-- [ ] Add history to the Task model and implement it in the Task view page.
-Every change should be recorded.